Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 3 - Create a passphrase

 You will now be asked to create and confirm a passphrase of your choosing.
-This passphrase will provide additional security to your bitcoin wallet and will allow you to easily export your wallet onto any other compatible bitcoin wallet software. **IMPORTANT: We do not know or store your passphrase, if you forget your passphrase we cannot help you reset it.
-Do not forget your passphrase.**
+This passphrase will provide additional security to your Bitcoin wallet and will allow you to easily export your wallet onto any other compatible Bitcoin wallet software. **IMPORTANT: We do not know or store your passphrase, if you forget your passphrase we cannot help you reset it.
+Do not forget your passphrase!**

 ### Step 4 - Create a PIN code